learnk8s/learnk8s.io/src/yaml-validation/content.md

 Let's break down the file:

 - The `checks` field specifies the checks and their severity.
-Since we want to be alerted when the image isn't trusted, `checkImageRepo` is assigned a `danger` severity level.
+Since you want to be alerted when the image isn't trusted, `checkImageRepo` is assigned a `danger` severity level.
 - The `checkImageRepo` check itself is then defined in the `customChecks` object.

 You can save the above file as `custom_check.yaml` and run `polaris audit` with the YAML manifest that you wish to validate.